LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

 In this section, user can perform binary and multi-class PCA analysis on the optimized features.
 The breast cancer genome-wide dataset was used as an example to compare the results of PCA before and after the application of feature selection.

 First, load the filtered features and process the data.
 Files in the directory `output_directory/Feature_Processing_and_Selection/Feature_Selection` will be used.

+Files in the directory `output_directory/Feature_Processing_and_Selection/Feature_Selection` consist of rows representing different samples.
+The `sample` column holds the sample's file name, followed by a `label` column that indicates the sample's classification.
+For example, label "1" represents the cancer samples, while label "0" represents the healthy samples.

 ```python
 import os